 For the reasons already set out above, the Scottish Ministers are satisfied that the Development finds support from the applicable policies and guidance.
-The Scottish Ministers are also satisfied that all applicable statutory regulations have been complied with, and that the Development will not adversely affect site integrity of any European protected site.
+The Scottish Ministers are also satisfied that all applicable Acts and Regulations have been complied with, and that the Development will not adversely affect site integrity of any European protected site.

-Impacts on fish and shellfish
+The impacts on fish and shellfish

-The consultation responses from the ASFB and SFF confirmed objections to the Development and the Proposal from each.
-The key concerns raised were regarding the uncertainty over the potential impacts on migratory fish.
-The key issues included the potential impacts associated with subsea noise during construction and operation, electromagnetic fields ("EMF"), degradation of the benthic environment, impact on prey species, unknown aggregation effects at the turbines, loss of fishing grounds.
-The ASFB and SFF requested monitoring and mitigation measures to be put in place.
-A condition requiring a comprehensive monitoring programme has been included within this consent (Annex 2) and MSS are undertaking strategic research on migratory fish which the Company will contribute to at a local level.
+The consultation responses from the ASFB and USAN Fisheries confirmed objections to the Development.
+Both organisations raised concerns regarding the uncertainty over the potential impacts on migratory fish.
+A condition requiring a comprehensive monitoring programme has been included within this consent (Annex 2) and MSS are undertaking strategic research on migratory fish.